countnoobula/gog-galaxy-ui/readme.md

 Notes:

 - A: It was empty and just a header, which was bad form given I had to look all the way to the right.
 I do have GOG games in my account, so I'm not sure why it was empty?
 It should be removed if empty.
+- B: I feel a lot of this can be fixed by reducing the amount of negative space and improving the layout slightly.

 ![Overview of visibility](https://github.com/countnoobula/gog-galaxy-ui/blob/main/Current-Overview.png?raw=true)